This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 If you’ve been wondering how to highlight hair at home without foil, you now know that you have options.

-It’s also important to remember our tips on when and how to wash your highlighted hair to ensure that you can keep your highlights for as long as possible.
+It’s also important to remember our tips on when and how to wash your hair to ensure that you can keep your highlights for as long as possible.

 So gather up your bowls and brushes and get cracking!